dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     2. Business logic
     3. Resource access
     4. Resource
-    (5. Utility `bar`, with helper mehtods like logging, security, message bus and so on)
+    (5. Utility `bar`, with helper methods like logging, security, message bus and so on)

 1. Client layer
-    All clients use the same entry point to the system.
+    All clients use the `same entry point` to the system.
     The client layer encapsulates the potential volatility in Clients and allows to develop each client separately. (each client doesn't affect any other)